 According to a Robert Half survey of financial leaders, “blockchain and cryptocurrency will drive the need for financial professionals to expand their skill sets and put greater focus on cross-departmental collaboration with IT,” as well as increase the need for specialized accounting (e.g. tax and forensic accounting).

-Cloud computing solutions are being used increasingly in accounting.
+Cloud computing solutions are increasingly used in accounting, even though only 33% of CPAs in Quebec say they are familiar with this technology (Ad Hoc Research: 2020).
 Cloud computing is used to process and store data on a remote server called the “cloud” instead of on local servers or client systems.
 An internet connection is all it takes to access data in real time, from anywhere and from any device (telephone, computer, tablet).
 With cloud computing, data is always on hand.

-There is a wide range of cloud computing solutions, including software, platforms and complete infrastructure.
+There is a wide range of cloud computing solutions that can make software, platforms and complete infrastructures accessible from any connected machine.
 Using these services can pay off, especially for small businesses, because it’s a flexible and affordable way to acquire the hardware, software and communication capacity they need.
 These tools facilitate collaboration and information sharing, are regularly updated and can be adapted to keep pace with the organization’s growth.
 Data is automatically synchronized, and access can be restricted to specific users.

 Despite the many benefits of cloud computing, users should be aware of the risks.
 Where is data stored?
 Is it adequately protected?
 Does the service supplier outsource to another party who may lack the controls of the original contracting party?